BIYYAPU-SRI-VARDHAN-REDDY/kaiburr_assignment--TASK-5-/README.md

 Steps:

-    Create a .gitlab-ci.yml file in the root of your project repository Define the stages of your pipeline.
-For this example, we will use build, test, deploy.
+    Create a '.gitlab-ci.yml' file in the root of your project repository Define the stages of your pipeline.
+For this example, we will use 'build', 'test', 'deploy'.
     Define the jobs for each stage
     Define the script for each job